secureCodeBox/documentation/docs/getting-started/installation.md

 The secureCodeBox supports the 4 latest Kubernetes releases (`v1.22`, `v1.21`, `v1.20` & `v1.19`).
 Older version might also work but are not officially supported or tested.

-To install the secureCodeBox we recommend using Helm at version 3.

-## Accessing the included Minio Instance
+## Accessing the included MinIO Instance

-The default secureCodeBox Operator included a [Minio](https://min.io/) instance, which acts as a local S3 filestorage api used by the secureCodeBox to store the results files of its scans.
-You can switch it out with a S3 compatible api provided by most cloud providers.
+The default secureCodeBox Operator included a [MinIO](https://min.io/) instance, which acts as a local S3 filestorage API used by the secureCodeBox to store the results files of its scans.
+You can switch it out with a S3 compatible API provided by most cloud providers.

-You can access the minio instance included in the default installation like the following:
+You can access the MinIO instance included in the default installation like the following:

-Port Forward Minio UI: `kubectl port-forward -n securecodebox-system service/securecodebox-operator-minio 9000:9000`
+Port Forward MinIO UI: `kubectl port-forward -n securecodebox-system service/securecodebox-operator-minio 9000:9000`

 - AccessKey: `kubectl get secret securecodebox-operator-minio -n securecodebox-system -o=jsonpath='{.data.accesskey}' | base64 --decode; echo`
 - SecretKey: `kubectl get secret securecodebox-operator-minio -n securecodebox-system -o=jsonpath='{.data.secretkey}' | base64 --decode; echo`

 Then open your browser on [http://localhost:9000](http://localhost:9000) and login in with the credentials returned by the command listed above.

+If you find yourself running these snippets regularly, you might want to check out this [helper script](https://github.com/secureCodeBox/secureCodeBox/blob/main/bin/minio-port-forward.sh)

 ## Operator Configuration Options

 ### Using a hosted S3 Buckets as storage backend

-To change out the default minio instance with a S3 Bucket from a cloud provider you can update the helm values to connect the operator with you S3 bucket.
+To change out the default MinIO instance with a S3 Bucket from a cloud provider you can update the helm values to connect the operator with you S3 bucket.

 #### AWS S3 Buckets